 No stability concerns presently exist for the GEN-2003-013 wind farm as proposed and studied.
+Whether or not the higher queued wind farm request (GEN-2002-008) executes an IA or not, the required non-switchable line reactors for overvoltage do not impair system stability.
 Due to the close electrical proximity of this wind farm to a previously studied, higher queued wind farm (GEN-2002-008), close coordination between both wind farm developers and equipment manufacturers will be required to ensure that the equipment is being modeled correctly and controls are adjusted correctly.